 For more information, please see our topic on Gestational hypertension.

 An evidence-based hypertension treatment algorithm based on single pill combination therapy

 Free medical assistant visits for blood pressure measurement with follow-up triage, and

 Team-based performance reporting.

 Given the large number of patients with hypertension and the use of protocol-based hypertension care delivery, team-based care incorporating nurses and clinical pharmacists is a key success factor.
 In team-based care collaboration, generally the role of the clinical pharmacist involves medication choice and delivery, and the role of the nurse is patient education.
-One randomised controlled trial demonstrated the efficacy of a low cost nurse-led email reminder program across a spectrum of cardiovascular risk factors including lipid improvement and blood pressure reduction.
+One randomised controlled trial demonstrated the efficacy of a low-cost, nurse-led email reminder programme across a spectrum of cardiovascular risk factors, including lipid improvement and blood pressure reduction.

 The patient should be considered a hypertension team member.
 The TASMINH4 trial has shown that self-monitoring, with or without telemonitoring, used by general practitioners to titrate antihypertensive medication in patients with poorly controlled blood pressure, leads to significantly lower blood pressure compared with titration guided by clinic readings.

 An important goal is to continue to make efforts to improve disparities in blood pressure control among people of different ancestries.

 Use of this content is subject to our disclaimer